rust-lang/rust/guide.md

 [`submodules_query`]: https://github.com/rust-analyzer/rust-analyzer/blob/guide-2019-01/crates/ra_hir/src/module_tree.rs#L41

 We store the resulting modules in a `Vec`-based indexed arena.
-The indices in the arena becomes module ids.
-And this brings us to the next topic: assigning ids in the general case.
+The indices in the arena becomes module IDs.
+And this brings us to the next topic: assigning IDs in the general case.

 ## Location Interner pattern

-One way to assign ids is how we've dealt with modules: collect all items into a single array in some specific order and use index in the array as an id.
-The main drawback of this approach is that ids are not stable: adding a new item can shift ids of all other items.
-This works for modules, because adding a module is a comparatively rare operation, but would be less convenient for, for example functions.
+One way to assign IDs is how we've dealt with modules: Collect all items into a single array in some specific order and use the index in the array as an ID.
+The main drawback of this approach is that these IDs are not stable: Adding a new item can shift the IDs of all other items.
+This works for modules, because adding a module is a comparatively rare operation, but would be less convenient for, for example, functions.

-Another solution here is positional ids: we can identify a function as "the function with name `foo` in a ModuleId(92) module".
+Another solution here is positional IDs: We can identify a function as "the function with name `foo` in a ModuleId(92) module".
 Such locations are stable: adding a new function to the module (unless it is also named `foo`) does not change the location.
-However, such "id" ceases to be a `Copy` integer and in general can become pretty large if we account for nesting (third parameter of the foo function of the bar impl in the baz module).
+However, such "ID" types ceases to be a `Copy`able integer and in general can become pretty large if we account for nesting (for example: "third parameter of the `foo` function of the `bar` `impl` in the `baz` module").

-[`LocationInterner`] allows us to combine benefits of positional and numeric ids.
-It is a bidirectional append only map between locations and consecutive integers which can "intern" a location and return an integer id back.
-Salsa database we use includes a couple of [interners].
+[`LocationInterner`] allows us to combine the benefits of positional and numeric IDs.
+It is a bidirectional append-only map between locations and consecutive integers which can "intern" a location and return an integer ID back.
+The salsa database we use includes a couple of [interners].
 How to "garbage collect" unused locations is an open question.

 [`LocationInterner`]: https://github.com/rust-analyzer/rust-analyzer/blob/guide-2019-01/crates/ra_db/src/loc2id.rs#L65-L71
 [interners]: https://github.com/rust-analyzer/rust-analyzer/blob/guide-2019-01/crates/ra_hir/src/db.rs#L22-L23

-For example, we use `LocationInterner` to assign ids to defs: functions, structs, enums, etc. The location, [`DefLoc`] contains two bits of information:
+For example, we use `LocationInterner` to assign IDs to definitions of functions, structs, enums, etc. The location, [`DefLoc`] contains two bits of information:

-* the id of the module which contains the def,
+* the ID of the module which contains the definition,
-* the id of the specific item in the modules source code.
+* the ID of the specific item in the modules source code.

-We "could" use a text offset for location a particular item, but that would play badly with salsa: offsets change after edits.
+We "could" use a text offset for the location of a particular item, but that would play badly with salsa: offsets change after edits.
 So, as a rule of thumb, we avoid using offsets, text ranges or syntax trees as keys and values for queries.
 What we do instead is we store "index" of the item among all of the items of a file